karote00/handoff/templates/basic/.project/epics/collaborative-documentation.md

 - Generating new documentation for new features or refactorings
 - Answering queries based on the documented knowledge base

+## Phase 5: Documentation Sync & Handoff Preparation

+### **Goal**
+Update project documentation with new patterns, decisions, and functionality before PR/merge, ensuring knowledge is preserved for future AI sessions and team members.

+### 🤝 High Engagement Mode
+**AI Actions**:
+- Present documentation update plan to human
+- Collaborate on updating each type of documentation
+- Get approval for each major documentation change

+**Human Actions**:
+- Review and approve documentation updates
+- Provide context for business logic changes
+- Validate that new patterns are accurately documented

+### 🎯 Medium Engagement Mode
+**AI Actions**:
+- Automatically update obvious documentation (API changes, new components)
+- Present summary of major changes for approval
+- Update assumptions log with implementation decisions

+**Human Actions**:
+- Quick review and approval of documentation changes
+- Provide feedback on any inaccuracies

+### 🚀 Auto-Pilot Mode
+**AI Actions**:
+- Automatically update all relevant documentation
+- Log all changes in assumptions for later review
+- Flag any complex changes that might need human review

+### **Documentation Update Checklist**
+- [ ] **Golden paths** updated for new user flows
+- [ ] **Architecture docs** reflect new components/patterns
+- [ ] **BDD features** cover new functionality
+- [ ] **API docs** updated for new/modified endpoints
+- [ ] **Assumptions log** updated with implementation decisions
+- [ ] **Test documentation** reflects new test patterns
+- [ ] **Configuration files** updated if new dependencies added
+- [ ] **README** updated if setup process changed

+### **Output**
+Updated project documentation ready for PR review and team handoff, ensuring the next developer (or AI session) has complete context about the changes made.

 ## Conclusion

 This collaborative framework ensures that project documentation is a living, accurate, and invaluable resource that grows with the project, fostering deep shared understanding between human developers and AI agents.